2016 6 Hours of Silverstone: Post-race

 The top three drivers of each racing class appeared on the podium to collect their trophies and in a later press conference.
 Lotterer was delighted over his team's performance, saying at this early stage of the season, Audi were "amazed" they were able to finish as the winners, but felt they were lucky because of Hartley's crash.
 Fässler said it had been "a riveting race" and the slower traffic made it more unpredictable.
 Tréluyer described the win as "the best way to open a season as you can imagine."
 Jani felt he would have had a possibility to challenge for the victory had he not been delayed by his late-race puncture.
 Dumas was satisfied with his early race battle with Jarvis and revealed that Porsche's target was to remain with their rivals.
 Sarrazin stated although his team still need improvements they were already closer than they had been the previous season and they were motivated to battle at the front of the field.
 Conway said the team's result was "a cool way to start the year" but had not been easy because Toyota still needed to work on their car's pace to get closer to their opposition.
 Kobayashi said his first race in LMP1 was "a positive start" and was excited about the No. 6 car's development.

 Hartley was reprimanded by the stewards because he was deemed responsible for causing the crash between himself and Wainwright.
 He said that he felt "very upset for the team" but praised his car and Webber for his first (and only) stint.
 Hartley revealed that he did not feel pressure because of his large advantage upfront but did not apportion blame for the accident, calling it "a shocking moment and it is a true shame."
 Wainwright apportioned blame on Hartley for causing the incident, saying he was not aware the latter was near him until the crash occurred.
 He spoke of his feeling that Hartley was attempting to pass him and move across the track to rejoin onto the racing line for the next turn.
 His co-driver Carroll observed the incident and stated Hartley had not left enough space as was seen on television.
 He said it was "a very unfortunate accident and one that definitely could have been avoided.
 Definitely not our fault."
 All three of Audi's No. 8 car drivers were disappointed over their retirement from a hybrid system failure but Jarvis was optimistic for the next race.
+Toyota Motorsport GmbH technical director Pascal Vasselon described the manufacturer's race as an "average day".
+Bird remarked that Ferrari's LMGTE Pro victory "looked easy, but nothing is easy".